-We like the well built interior of the regular Countryman and it’s the same story with this hybrid version.
-It has the same excellent quality and characterful round central infotainment display.
+We like the well-built interior of the regular MINI Countryman and it’s the same story with this hybrid version.
+It has the same decent perceived quality and characterful round central infotainment display.

 Anyone who’s driven a modern MINI will immediately recognise the massive, round central dial that features right across its range.
 It’s surrounded by an LED light ring that responds to how the car is driven and houses a 6.5-inch colour screen that displays radio and music settings and journey information.

 Unlike MINIs of old, the speedometer is mounted directly in front of you, flanked by a slim rev counter.
 The fuel gauge takes the form of an LED strip to the right of the dashboard and warning lights shine on the speedometer if a fault arises.

 Generally, the instruments are clear and easily understood, although some of the minor controls – those on the steering wheel, for example – may take a while to get used to.

 Equipment, options and accessories